Meet Ana

 Inside out

 Bios are just snapshots.
 They never give you the whole picture.
 As Maya Angelou said, there is no greater agony than bearing an untold story inside you.
 So here’s my personal story.
-After all, coaches need to walk the talk.
+After all, we need to walk the talk.

 After high school, I wasn’t really sure what to do with myself, so I enrolled in business school.
 And I really went for it — by the age of 27 I had secured my PhD.
 But also around this time, I had a freak accident and my heart stopped beating for a minute or two.
 A responsive medical team and pure luck saved my life.